jpcaparas/superpowers-laravel/commands/write-plan.md

 ---
-description: Create detailed implementation plan with bite-sized tasks
+description: Create a Laravel implementation plan; use the laravel:writing-plans skill exactly as written
 ---

-Use the writing-plans skill exactly as written
+Use the laravel:writing-plans skill exactly as written